 Hamilton joined the SSU staff in the summer of 2001 as an assistant coach under Geno Ford.
 He took over the program the following year and guided the Bears to a 22-10 record and to the AMC Championship Game.
 Hamilton has been coaching basketball since his graduation in 1996 from the College of Wooster.
 He has made coaching stops at Illinois College and Ohio University where he was on Larry Hunter's staff for two seasons.

 Hamilton has been instrumental in transitioning Shawnee State into the Mid-South Conference and into the Division I ranks at the beginning of the 2010-11 academic year.
-The upcoming season will be the Bears’ fifth season as a member of the Mid-South Conference competing at the NAIA Division I level.
+The upcoming season will be the Bears’ sixth season as a member of the Mid-South Conference competing at the NAIA Division I level.
 At various times along the way, he has also coached golf, soccer, tennis and served as director of intramurals.

 The Worthington, Ohio native holds a bachelor's degree from the College of Wooster and a master's degree from Ohio University.
 As a point guard at Wooster, Hamilton helped guide the Scots to three national tournament appearances and a 91-21 record.
 He currently resides in Portsmouth with his wife, Rhonda.
 They have two children, Luke and Margaret.